pzemtsov/pzemtsov.github.io/_posts/2014-10-28-macro-call-by-name-lambda-jensens-device.md

 This declaration has additional advantage: templates must be declared in header files while functions can be placed wherever appropriate, provided that the prototype is visible.
-This is definitely a nicer way to write such functions -- provided, of course, that performance is not compromise.
+This is definitely a nicer way to write such functions -- provided, of course, that performance is not compromised.
 This is what we are going to measure.

 Object-oriented approach
 ------------------------